-- Lower Cost of Labor – The labor cost remains low in Mexico compared to the United States, while the minimum monthly wages have steadily been increasing in China.
-Rising labor costs in China have forced multinational corporations to begin looking elsewhere, and for U.S. based companies, Mexico offers an attractive alternative as a nearshore outsourcing partner.
+Lower Cost of Labor – The labor cost remains low in Mexico compared to the United States, while the minimum monthly wages have steadily been increasing in China.
+Rising labor costs in China have forced multinational corporations to begin looking elsewhere, and for U.S.-based companies, Mexico offers an attractive alternative as a nearshore outsourcing partner.

 USMCA and FTAs – The recently enacted United States-Mexico-Canada Agreement (USMCA) heavily incentivizes businesses based in the U.S. to take advantage of manufacturing in Mexico.
 Along with the advantages that the USMCA brings, a businesses operation in Mexico gains access to numerous markets that Mexico has entered Free Trade Agreements (FTAs) with.
 Whether you are curious about the impact of USMCA on duty-free imports, Section 321, and more, make sure you are ready and have all the information you need for moving your manufacturing to Mexico.